kevinhering/devlink/README.md

 [DevLink](https://devlink-api.herokuapp.com/) a Tool to enable development teams to share knowledge, projects and communicate.
 It utilizes a node/express API and a react SPA client (more planned).

+It's currently a work in progress with a number of improvements coming (authentication, pagination, real-time messaging, search interface improvements and more...)

 # DevLink API Basics

 ## Routes